 1 tbsp sriracha mayo (optional)

-In a serving bowl, nestle the cooked rice to one side.
-Fill in around it with the remaining ingredients (as pictured).
+In a serving bowl, nestle the cooked rice to one side to make a nest for the other ingredients.
+Fill in around the rice with the remaining ingredients (as pictured).
 Add the juice of lime to flavour, or a squeeze of sriracha mayo over top as a dressing.
+Serve using freshly cooked prawns or pre-cooked and chilled, whichever is your preference.

 Batch Cook & Meal Prep

-Yes, you can batch cook quinoa.
-Making extra batches of cooked rice takes only a few more minutes than making a single batch.
+Yes, you can absolutely meal prep for buddha bowls.
+Start by making extra batches of cooked rice; it takes only a few more minutes than making a single batch.
 Simply triple or quadruple the ingredient portions.
 Once cooked, portion out and store in sealed glass or plastic containers to enjoy a quick and easy breakfast, in salad bowls or a stir fry.
 Sealed tubs will keep fresh for 4-5 days in the fridge if kept air-tight.
 Or for up to 2-3 months in the freezer.

 Healthy + happiness,